hikmet-erd/docs/content/en/docs/developerportal/portfolio-management/_index.md

     * **Intake** – This shows the date when the initiative is accepted based on business requirements.
     * **Start** – This shows the date when the first actions are taken to start implementation.
     * **Go-Live** – This shows the date when the app is expected to be up and running.
-* ⑥ Icon of the linked app – Clicking this shows the information about the Mendix app that is linked with the initiative.
+* ⑥ Icon of the linked app(s) – Clicking this shows the information about the linked Mendix app when there is only 1 linked app, otherwise multiple linked apps icon is shown.
 * ⑦ Avatar of the initiative owner – Hovering over the avatar shows the name of the initiative owner.

 #### 3.2.2 List View {#list-view}